Jwakers/articuria/README.md

 - [ ] Fix clerk button pop-in
 - [x] Fix clerk sign up
 - [ ] Refactor server files in to a server folder (e.g. server/db/schema)
-- [ ] Isolate the video render between recording video stream and playback.
-After recording "No video recording" message is briefly shown
 - [ ] Add toast component for error handling inside handleStartRecording function
 - [ ] Get a large fixed store of table topics (Will eventually be evolved to use AI generated topics)
-- [ ] remove naming feature for the video download
+- [x] remove naming feature for the video download

 ## 1. Project Setup